American juvenile justice system: Early 1900s

 The nation's first juvenile court was formed in Illinois in 1899 and provided a legal distinction between juvenile abandonment and crime.
 The law that established the court, the Illinois Juvenile Court Law of 1899, was created largely because of the advocacy of women such as Jane Addams, Louise DeKoven Bowen, Lucy Flowers and Julia Lathrop, who were members of the influential Chicago Woman's Club.
 The Chicago court opened on July 1, 1899 with Judge Tuthill presiding, along with several members of the Chicago Woman's Club who acted as advisors about the juvenile offender's backgrounds.
 Establishing a juvenile court helped reframe cultural and legal interpretations of "the best interests of the child."
 The underlying assumption of the original juvenile system, and one that continues to prevail, was that juveniles were generally more amenable to rehabilitation than adult criminals.
 This new application of parens patriae and the development of a separate juvenile court formed the foundation for the modern juvenile justice system.

 An often overlooked aspect of history is the role of the juvenile court movement in solidifying religious involvement in the child welfare context and child placement services.
-The circumstances leading to the enactment of the Illinois Juvenile Court Law of 1899 was the product of religion-infused politicking.
-After Illinois passed a constitutional amendment that prohibited public funding of any church or sectarian purpose, proponents of religiously-affiliated orphanages retained the aid of jurists to carefully draft a law that fit the juvenile court framework into the state’s existing institutional structure of child welfare.
-The final version of the law incorporated "strategic adjustments" that did not provide any funding for foster care, restricted inspection of institutions receiving public funding, and protected children’s religious identities by mandating that the court place children “in the care and custody of some individual holding the same religious belief as the parents of said child, or with some association which is controlled by persons of like religious faith of the parents of the said child.”
-Many states soon adopted the language of the Illinois law, spreading the establishment of juvenile courts around the nation.
+The circumstances leading to the enactment of the Illinois Juvenile Court Law of 1899 was the product of powerful lobbying and careful legislative drafting.
+After Illinois passed a constitutional amendment that prohibited the allocation of public funds to any church or sectarian purpose, supporters of faith-based orphanages—who relied heavily on public funding—retained the aid of jurists such as Hastings Hart to draft a proposed juvenile court law that comports with the state’s existing institutional approach to child welfare.
+The final version of the law incorporated "strategic adjustments" in favor of institutions over foster care.
+The approved draft did not provide any funding for foster care, restricted inspection of institutions receiving public funding, and protected children’s religious identities by permitting courts to consider placing children “in the care and custody of some individual holding the same religious belief as the parents of said child, or with some association which is controlled by persons of like religious faith of the parents of the said child.”
+Many states soon adopted the language of the Illinois law in verbatim, spreading the establishment of juvenile courts around the nation.
+Juvenile courts soon became a powerful institutional mechanism that solidified the involvement of private, usually religious, orphanages in child placement services.

-After states began passing compulsory education laws in the second half of the nineteenth century, repeated acts of truancy could land students in state juvenile courts.
-In enforcing the truancy laws, Progressive Era judges and educators relied on teachers' report cards to monitor the behavior of probationers.
-Report cards often categorized truants as disobedient and unyielding.